 ACCESS Program Updates

-While the ACCESS program office remains closed to visitors, you may call to set up an appointment to make ePurse deposits, drop off applications, and more.
+While the ACCESS program office remains closed to visitors, you may call to set up an in-person appointment to make ePurse deposits, drop off applications, and more.
 Please call (412) 562-5353 or TTY 711 to set up an appointment.
-Appointments can be made the same day as long as you provide at least one hour advance notice.
-Hours are 8:30 a.m. – 4 p.m.
+In-person appointments can be made the same day as long as you provide at least one hour advance notice.
+In-person appointment hours are 8:30 a.m. – 4 p.m.
 Monday through Friday.
-You must wear a mask to enter the office.

 • 65 Plus Applications: 65 Plus applications are processed within two weeks.